FREQUENTLY ASKED QUESTIONS

 This is an impossible question to answer but I would expect and hope to see some progress after at least two sessions.
 From that point onwards, it will be much easier to predict how many sessions are required.

-The rule of thumb is often how old the condition is – it is almost always easier to resolve a condition that is new, than one that has been lingering for many years.
+The rule of thumb is often how old the condition is – it is almost always easier to use acupuncture to resolve a condition that is new, than one that has been lingering for many years.
+But that is not to say that long term conditions will not benefit from acupuncture, the opposite is often true, it may just take a little longer.

-IS THERE ANYTHING I NEED TO DO BEFORE A TREATMENT?
+IS THERE ANYTHING I NEED TO DO BEFORE AN ACUPUNCTURE TREATMENT?

 I would suggest having something to eat approximately two hours before coming for a treatment, but for that to be nothing too big or heavy.
 I would also advise against drinking alcohol or coffee prior to treatment as these will have effect your state of mind.